bramptonsouthwest/lego-robotics/README.md

 ### INT-12 - Guided Mission
 Students apply their programming knowledge to complete specific tasks and achieve predefined objectives in a guided mission.
 They demonstrate proficiency in advanced robotic maneuvers using loops, variables, and conditionals.

+### INT-EXIT - EXIT: First LEGO®️ League (FLL) Mission
+An exit module indicating completion of intermediate-level training.
+Students demonstrate readiness for advanced challenges by completing a guided FLL mission.
+It tests their ability to apply advanced programming concepts in real-world scenarios.

 ## Advanced Modules

 ### ADV-A-T - TUT: Introduction to MicroPython 1